 If you or your children like fizzy drinks, try diluting fruit juice with sparkling water instead.
 Remember to dilute squashes well to reduce the sugar content in the drink.

-Caffeinated drinks can also make the body produce more urine.
+It's fine to drink tea and coffee as part of a balanced diet.
+Bear in mind, though, that caffeinated drinks can make the body produce urine more quickly.
 Some people are more susceptible to this than others, but it also depends on how much caffeine you have and how often you have it.